Towards Interpretable Framework for Neural Audio Codecs via Sparse Autoencoders: A Case Study on Accent Information: Conclusion, Limitations, Future work

-In this work, we propose a generalized framework to quantify the interpretability of Neural Audio Codecs (NACs) and demonstrate its effectiveness using a representative paralinguistic feature--accent as a case study.
+In this work, we propose a framework to quantify the task-level interpretability of Neural Audio Codecs (NACs) and demonstrate its effectiveness using a representative paralinguistic feature--accent as a case study.
 We employ Sparse Autoencoders (SAEs) to extract interpretable sparse activations from NAC representations and further decompose them into position and magnitude representations for detailed analysis.
 We evaluate four NAC models under 16 SAE configurations, using $\Delta$F1 as an interpretability index.
 Our results show that DAC and SpeechTokenizer achieve the highest interpretability.
 We observe that acoustic-oriented NACs primarily encode accent information in activation magnitudes, whereas phonetic-oriented NACs rely more on activation positions.
 Finally, we find that lower-bitrate variant of EnCodec exhibits higher interpretability than its higher-bitrate counterparts.

-This work provides a foundation for future research on improving NAC interpretability.
-In the future, we plan to extend this framework to a broader range of NAC models, investigate phenomena such as feature splitting and feature steering, and explore interpretability across other paralinguistic attributes.
+This work provides a foundation for future research in NAC interpretability.
+We note that our framework is intended to evaluate task-level interpretability.
+We also acknowledge that absolute sparse capacity may affect comparisons involving lower-dimensional NACs such as EnCodec.
+In the future, we plan to extend this framework to more NAC models, investigate phenomena such as feature splitting and feature steering, and explore interpretability across other paralinguistic attributes.